A quiescent galaxy in a gas-rich cosmic web node at z~3: Discussion

 \subsection{How to maintain the quiescent state of a galaxy at the center of a large cool gas reservoir at $z>3$}

-The most intriguing result of this work is the discovery of a passive galaxy, with a stellar mass of about $10^{11}\,M_\sun$ and a SFR at least one dex below the SFMS at $z=3.25$, right at the center of a large cool gas reservoir traced by Ly$\alpha$ emission.
-Furthermore, no molecular gas is detected inside the galaxy corresponding to a molecular gas fraction limit of $f_\mathrm{H2}<0.06$.
-These two results suggest that either gas accretion from the CGM was significantly reduced over timescales longer than a few hundred Myr or that some process is affecting the conversion of dense gas into the molecular form \emph{within} the galaxy itself.
+The most intriguing result of this work is the discovery of a passive galaxy, with a SFR at least one dex below the SFMS, right at the center of a large cool gas reservoir traced by Ly$\alpha$.
+Furthermore, no molecular gas is detected inside the galaxy, corresponding to a molecular gas fraction limit of $f_\mathrm{H2}<0.15$.
+In the context of the cosmological picture described at the beginning of Sect.\ \mbox{\ref{sec:intro}}, these two results suggest that either gas accreting from the intergalactic medium (IGM) cannot efficiently reach the galaxy over timescales longer than a few hundred Myrs or that some process is reducing the ability of the gas to efficiently accumulate within the galaxy (thus removing one of the necessary conditions for possibly further condensation and efficient star formation).

-Important clues to disentangling the different possibilities mentioned above come from a detailed analysis of the properties of the CGM as seen in emission through H$\alpha$ and Ly$\alpha$.
-First, the spectral analysis of the Red Potato CGM emission both in Ly$\alpha$ and H$\alpha$ shows broader line profiles than previously measured for CGM emission around AGN.
+Important clues to disentangling the two possibilities mentioned above come from a detailed analysis of the CGM properties.
+First, the Ly$\alpha$ SB profiles and the overall morphology of the nebula seem to suggest that cool CGM gas is present even in the innermost halo region, with a Ly$\alpha$ peak just a few kpc away from the photometric center of Red Potato (Fig.~\ref{fig:lya_map_fullslitprof}).
+Unless the detection of the Ly$\alpha$-emitting gas is due to a chance projection effect, the presence of this gas close to the galaxy appears inconsistent with a scenario in which cool gas around the galaxy is reduced due to reasons such as an ongoing transition from the so-called ``cold mode" to ``hot mode" as predicted by some theoretical models (\citealt{Dekel2006,Dekel2009}).
+Second, the spectral analysis of the Red Potato's CGM emission both in Ly$\alpha$ and H$\alpha$ shows broader line profiles than those previously measured for CGM emission around AGN.
 For instance, the Ly$\alpha$ velocity dispersion in a circular annulus between 20 and 30 pkpc from the Red Potato has values between 400 and 500 km/s.
-This is significantly higher than the velocity dispersion measured for QSO nebulae with similar surface brightness values which range from 50 to 200 km/s within the same circular annuli, as measured by, e.g., \cite{GonzalezLobos2025} and shown in the middle panel of Fig.~\ref{fig:radial_profiles}.
-Since the broadness of the Ly$\alpha$ line could be affected by radiative transfer, a statistical sample of H$\alpha$ spectral profiles for QSO nebulae would be needed to confirm this result, but unfortunately such sample is not currently available at z$>$3 to our knowledge.
+This is significantly higher than the velocity dispersion measured for QSO nebulae with similar surface brightness values which range from 50 to 200 km/s within the same circular annuli, as measured by, for example, \cite{GonzalezLobos2025}, and shown in the middle panel of Fig.~\ref{fig:radial_profiles}.
+The broadness of the Ly$\alpha$ line could be affected by radiative transfer, the impacts of which can only be fully characterized by a statistical sample of H$\alpha$ spectral profiles; Unfortunately, such a sample is not currently available at z$>$3.
+Nevertheless, the H$\alpha$ spectral profile in the CGM of the Red Potato shows complex and broad kinematics (Figs.~\ref{fig:lya_map_fullslitprof} \& \ref{fig:halpha_lya_1dspec}), suggesting that the large velocity dispersion measured from the Ly$\alpha$ spectra cannot be solely due to radiative transfer effects but is also caused by turbulent gas kinematics.